 Scoring: The committee meets and discusses the scientific merit of each proposal and then each committee member privately assigns a score.
-After an application is scored, the reviewer's individual scores are averaged to give the application an overall priority score.
-When all applications in a program have been scored, they are percentile ranked.
-The calculations are done across all applications received for a specific program.
+After a proposal is scored, the reviewer's individual scores are averaged to give the proposal an overall priority score.
+When all proposals in a program have been scored, they are percentile ranked.
+The calculations are done across all proposals received for a specific program.

 Streamlining: AHA reserves the right to an initial streamlining, whereby up to half of the submissions may be streamlined with no reviewer comments and no peer review score.
-Of the remaining applications that will be peer reviewed, up to half will be streamlined and will receive reviewer comments.
+Of the remaining proposals that will be peer reviewed, up to half will be streamlined and will receive reviewer comments.

-Applicants should never contact reviewers regarding their applications.
-Discussing scientific content of an application or attempting to influence review outcome will constitute a conflict of interest in the review and will result in the removal of your application from funding consideration and institutional notification of ethical concerns.
+Applicants should never contact reviewers regarding their proposals.
+Discussing scientific content of a proposal or attempting to influence review outcome will constitute a conflict of interest in the review and will result in the removal of your proposal from funding consideration and institutional notification of ethical concerns.
 Reviewers are directed to notify the AHA if an applicant contacts them.